rniemeyer07/Reservoir_Model/Documentation.md

  <img src="https://github.com/rniemeyer07/Reservoir_Model/blob/master/figures/Fig%2CSolar_Only.png" width="400">

  Since net energy fluctuates from positive in the summer to negative in the winter in typical seasonal climates, we varied the net energy based on a sine function that peaked fluctated between 11.574 and -11.574 J/m<sup>2</sup>/sec.
 This value was chosen since it was the approximate net energy fluxes at our test site on the Tennessee River Basin in Tennessee, USA.
 We also simulated a simple sine function variation in energy from 1 to -1 J/m<sup>2</sup>/sec.
+We simulated a constant T<sub>in,e</sub> of 15 deg C, and identical Q<sub>in,e</sub> and Q<sub>out,e</sub>.

  The simulated T<sub>e</sub> for both the 11.574 and 1  J/m<sup>2</sup>/sec net energy were almost identical to the analytical solutions.
 This reveals that our incorporation of net energy in the model is accurate.